sunaku/readably/README.markdown

 ------------------------------------------------------------------------------

 Simply open the `content/index.html` file in your favorite web browser.
-After making changes to a blog entry, run `rake`, and then reload the corresponding web page in your web browser.
+After making changes to a blog entry, run `bundle exec rake`, and then reload the corresponding web page in your web browser.

 ------------------------------------------------------------------------------
 Publishing